klapstoelpiloot/boss/README.md

 # Binary Object Serialization and Storage

-This is a software library and file format to serialize C# objects to a binary file or datastream.
+This is a software library and file format to serialize C# objects to a binary file or data stream.
 It is designed for compact storage without the performance overhead of compression.

 ## File format
 In this notation we use the datatype indication `vlq` for a flexible number of bytes indicating a positive number (VLQ code) up to the size of an int (2,147,483,647).
 For more information see https://en.m.wikipedia.org/wiki/Variable-length_quantity

-The data starts with a `long` which is the position in bytes where the strings table begins (see below).
+The data stream starts with a `long` which indicates the position (in number of bytes) where the strings table begins (see below).

-Then same as **fixed type object**.
+Then follows the root element, which is always a **fixed type object**.
+Note that the type and name are ommitted, because the type is known and no name is needed (this is root the object being serialized/deserialized).
 First a `vlq` indicating the number of elements in the object.
 Then follow the elements.

 For each element: